Gabby Concepcion

 Gabriel Arellano Concepcion (/tl/; born 5 November 1964) is a Filipino actor, singer and businessman.
 He began his show business career in the 1980s as a teen commercial model and is known for his debonair career in Philippine cinema.

 He is currently an exclusive actor of GMA Network and exclusive talent of Sparkle GMA Artist Center and exclusive talent of GMA Pictures.
 His accolades includes 1x Urian Best Actor Award, 2x GAWAD Parangal Best TV Actor Award, 2x FAMAS Best Supporting Actor Award, a Seoul International Drama Award, 3x PMPC Stars for Television Best Actor Award, 5x PMPC Stars for Movies Best Actor Award, including nominations for Best Actor and Best Supporting Actor in Metro Manila Film Festivals.

 Concepcion made a comeback to film and TV in 2008.
 His successful comeback roles are in hit series Iisa Pa Lamang, Dahil May Isang Ikaw, Kung Tayo'y Magkakalayo and Kahit Puso'y Masugatan.
 He transferred over to TV5 to do shows as well like P. S. I Love You and Cassandra: Warrior Angel in 2013, he starred in Bukas na Lang Kita Mamahalin.
 In 2015, he transferred to GMA Network to star in hit shows such as Because of You and his two-year drama Ika-6 na Utos, also he did Love You Two, First Yaya, First Lady, Stolen Life, and My Guardian Alien.

 Family

 Gabriel Arellano Concepcion was born in San Juan, Metro Manila, Philippines.
 His parents were Rolando Concepcion (of Filipino—Spaniard descent) and Maria Lourdes Arellano.
 He was named after the Archangel Gabriel and was baptized at the Convent of Santuario del Santo Cristo.
-He later attended both Miriam College and Lincoln University.
+He later attended both Miriam College and Lincoln University in California, USA.
+He was a Dean's List at Lincoln University.

-On 23 September 1984, Concepcion married actress Sharon Cuneta (already pregnant at the time with their unborn child) at the Manila Cathedral of the Immaculate Conception in a grand televised wedding ceremony attended by former Philippine President Ferdinand Marcos Sr. and Imelda Marcos, whom both served as their nuptial sponsors.
+On 23 September 1984, Concepcion married actress Sharon Cuneta at the Manila Cathedral of the Immaculate Conception in a grand televised wedding ceremony attended by former President Ferdinand Marcos and Imelda Marcos, whom both served as their nuptial sponsors.
 The Catholic wedding was officiated by the former Archbishop of Manila, Cardinal Jaime Lachica Sin and Monsignor Augusto Pedrosa.

 Concepcion is the great—grandson of the Filipino painter and architect Juan Arellano.